 - Title of proposed thesis

 - The main aims of your research (for example why you think it is worth doing)

 - Identification of links to any previous work or hypothesis

 - Any resources available and any required

-- The methods of research proposed (eg survey, case studies) and a plan and timetable of work
+- The methods of research proposed (for example a survey or case studies) and a plan and timetable of work

 More information about writing a proposal is available on our research webpages: